chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

 Character Set
 -------------
-   Chapel is tested with the Unicode character set and the traditional C collating sequence using the following settings.
+   We have the most experience running Chapel with the Unicode character set and the traditional C collating sequence using the following settings.

    .. code-block:: sh